Sal0ID/Android-Intelligence/README.md

 # Android-Intelligence
 A combination of programs that allows GPT to be your Assistant for your everyday life.
-GPT has context and will answer any of your
+GPT has context and will answer any of your questions.
 # Example of usage

 ## Requirements